oliverstickel/oliverstickel.github.io/index.md

 *Volunteer work, hardware donations and enough local funding for student aids to cover daily opening hours.*

 `2013-today`
-**Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
+**Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards to being a founder and the world of fundraising.
 My old team is still running and growing the Lab and it has become local infrastructure.
 *Calls for student projects, donations, other sources, about 100.000€ in money during the first 2-3 years (later, funding strategies changed).
 The spaces for the lab were/are co-sponsored by private-public partnerships and there were/are hardware donations as well.*

 `2012-2015`